tve/blog/content/spi-kills-lora.md

 ---
 I spent some time this week troubleshooting the LoRa communication problems I encountered when testing long range links from the ocean sports tracker.
-It lead me to the SPI bus...
+It led me to the SPI bus...
 <!--more-->

 ![Tracker with dipole comparison](/img/sports-tracker/20180924_145431.jpg# fr w-40pct ml-3)